Next in our series of posts about new Charitocracy nominees, we have nominee The Pad Project, nominated by donor

 spencer.
 They provide pad-making machines to underprivileged communities so girls' educations won't be interrupted by their periods.
+You can find their web site here.

 A few words on Charitocracy